- Earn Gift Cards

-While I do all that I can to save money, I’m also always looking for ways to make a few extra bucks to help supplement our income.
+While I do all that I can to save money, I’m also always looking for ways to make a few extra bucks.
 There are so many apps and companies out there that advertise they will pay you for certain tasks.
 A lot of them pay very little and take a long time to complete.
-It can be overwhelming and confusing, and eventually it just doesn’t seem worth it.
+It can be overwhelming and confusing, and eventually it just isn’t worth it.

-I’ve actually managed to find a few that have been successful for me.
+I’ve actually managed to find a few things that have been successful for me.
 The tasks are generally simple.
-They include surveys, playing games, reading articles, scanning receipts, data entry, and so on.
+They include surveys, playing games, reading articles, data entry, and so on.

 - A Few General Tips: